openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : OPTIONAL.
 Array of strings, where each string is a base64url encoded JSON object that contains a typed parameter set with details about the transaction that the Verifier is requesting the End-User to authorize.
 See (#transaction_data) for details.
 The Wallet MUST return an error if a request contains even one unrecognized transaction data type or transaction data not conforming to the respective type definition.
 In addition to the parameters determined by the type of transaction data, each `transaction_data` object consists of the following parameters defined by this specification:

     * `type`: REQUIRED.
 String that identifies the type of transaction data .
 This value determines parameters that can be included in the `transaction_data` object.
 The specific values are out of scope of this specification.
 It is RECOMMENDED to use collision-resistant names for `type` values.
     * `credential_ids`: REQUIRED.
 Array of strings each referencing a Credential requested by the Verifier that can be used to authorize this transaction.
-In Presentation Exchange, the string matches the `id` field in the Input Descriptor.
+In [@!DIF.PresentationExchange], the string matches the `id` field in the Input Descriptor.
 In the Digital Credentials Query Language, the string matches the `id` field in the Credential Query.
 If there is more than one element in the array, the Wallet MUST use only one of the referenced Credentials for transaction authorization.
     * `transaction_data_hashes_alg`: OPTIONAL.
 Array of strings each representing a hash algorithm identifier, one of which MUST be used to calculate hashes in `transaction_data_hashes` response parameter.
 The value of the identifier MUST be a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms] or a value defined in another specification and/or profile of this specification.
 If this parameter is not present, a default value of `sha-256` MUST be used.
 To promote interoperability, implementations MUST support the sha-256 hash algorithm.

 Each document specifying details of a transaction data type defines what Credential(s) can be used to authorize those transactions.
 Those Credential(s) can be issued specifically for the transaction authorization use case or re-use existing Credential(s) used for user identification.
 A mechanism for Credential Issuers to express that a particular Credential can be used for authorization of transaction data is out of scope for this specification.